The Marmalade Pantry – Closing ION Orchard Branch, Last Day 12th August 2018

 You can also dig in to the familiar Asian highlights of Hainanese Chicken Rice ($22), Nonya Chicken Curry ($24), Singapore Laksa ($26), Seafood Hor Fun ($22), Singapore Spicy Fried Rice ($22), and Palak Paneer ($20).
 A possible recommendation if a tourist friends wants local food in a comfortable bistro setting near town.

-#GoodThingsToEat The home-grown bistro has also introduced 7 NEW dishes and 7 NEW cupcakes across its outlets.
+#GoodThingsToEat The home-grown bistro has also introduced 7 dishes and 7 revamped cupcakes across its outlets.
 Here are the 7 dishes you can expect:

 Char Siew Kurobuta Pork Belly ($32)